JarekErvin/JarekErvin.github.io/_posts/2020-11-01-Destiny-Post:-Beyond-Light-Weapon-Predictions.md

 I decided to write up some of my thoughts on primary weapons, with some recommendations of archetypes or specific weapons to mess around with.
 Some of these predictions are geared toward the meta, while I expect other weapons on my list will only be prominent with more casual players in low-stakes settings.
 Either way, I think we're in for a shift in terms of what people are using in bottom- and top-tier gameplay.

-A lot of my research was aided by the <a href="https://www.destinymassivebreakdowns.com/blog/2017/9/21/destiny-2-massive-breakdown-weapon-stats-spreadsheet" target="_blank”>Destiny Massive Breakdowns spreadsheet</a>, which I’m sure most users here are familiar with.
+A lot of my research was aided by the <a href="https://www.destinymassivebreakdowns.com/blog/2017/9/21/destiny-2-massive-breakdown-weapon-stats-spreadsheet" target="_blank">Destiny Massive Breakdowns spreadsheet</a>, which I’m sure most users here are familiar with.
 Because I wanted to keep this from getting any longer than it is, I don’t spend a lot of time reviewing all of the sandbox changes.
 <br>
 <br>
 <b>Overview</b>